aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Installation

-To actually use this example in practice the following is required:
+Requirements to use this example:

 - Follow the installation guide for AVD found [here](../../docs/installation/collection-installation.md).
 - Run the following playbook to copy the examples to your current working directory, for example `ansible-avd-examples`: